Channel Noise Effects on Neural Synchronization: Synchronization

-All simulations were based on the system of stochastic differential equations Eq. \ref{SHH}.
-We used the Euler-Maruyama method \cite{higham2001algorithmic,gard1988introduction} with time step $\Delta t = 10 \mu s$.
+The stochastic differential equations Eq.~(\ref{SHH}) can not be handled analytically, and so we must continue our analysis on the basis of numerical simulations.
+We used the Euler-Maruyama method~\cite{higham2001algorithmic,gard1988introduction} with time step $\Delta t = 10 \mu s$.
 Unless noted otherwise, initially each neuron in the network was assumed to be in the resting state.